EkaterinaSuetterle/llm-rag-workshop/README.md

 -> we created a new codespace for it (more powerfull)

--> run jupyter notebook, indexing the data, run the app, because indexing is made in Jupater Notebook
+-> run jupyter notebook, indexing the data, run the app, because indexing is made in Jupyter Notebook
     -> It is surely possible to programme an index in the VCS

+-> to run the app.py
+    -> streamlit run app.py